open-mmlab/mmengine/README.md

 <details>
 <summary>Create a Runner</summary>

-Finally, passing Model, Data Loader, Metrics and some other configs to **Runner**.
+Finally, you can construct a **Runner** from previously defined Model, DataLoader, Metrics and some other configs, as shown below.

 ```python
 from torch.optim import SGD